 Things you can do to avoid hip pain related to overuse or physical activity include:

 - Always warm up before exercising and cool down afterward.
 Stretch your quadriceps and hamstrings.

 - Avoid running straight down hills.
 Walk down instead.

-- Swim instead of run or bicycle.
+- For exercise, swim instead of running or biking.

 - Run on a smooth, soft surface, such as a track.
 Avoid running on cement.

 - If you have flat feet, try special shoe inserts and arch supports (orthotics).

 - Make sure your running shoes are made well, fit well, and have good cushioning.

 - Cut down the amount of exercise you do.

 See your provider before exercising your hip if you think you may have arthritis or have injured your hip.